MPAT-eu/MPAT-core/README.md

 1. Clone the git repo - `git clone https://github.com/MPAT-eu/MPAT-core.git [desired_folder_name]`. `[desired_folder_name]` is optional, default value is `MPAT-core`.
 In next steps `desired_folder_name` refers to MPAT root folder.
 2. Verify that `desired_folder_name\web` is accessible through webserver.
 MPAT can be configured both in apache document root (e.g.: http://localhost/desired_folder_name) and via [apache virtualhost](https://httpd.apache.org/docs/current/vhosts/examples.html), using desired_folder_name as document root of a webserver virtualhost (e.g.: mpat.dev).
 The choice implies few changes in env variables values.
 Samples are provided in "Domain related variables samples" section
 3. Move in `desired_folder_name`
-4. Run `php composer.phar install` to download dependencies
+4. Run `composer install` to download dependencies
     * if you want to clone all repositories as git repositories, add `--prefer-source`
+    * if composer is not installed globally, you can also call `php composer.phar install`
     * (e.g. contrib and MPAT plugins, on ubuntu 16.04.1 apt install the packages composer, php7.0-xml, zip before running composer install)
 5. To get the latest Version:
     * Run `composer update`.